dart-archive/www.dartlang.org/src/site/tools/dartium/index.markdown

 <aside class="alert alert-info" markdown="1">
 **Note:**
 The Dartium binary expires after 1 year.
-When that happens, you’ll need to download a new binary unless you're using the Dartium binary that comes with Dart Editor.
+When that happens, you’ll need to download a new binary.
-(Dart Editor automatically updates its Dartium binary.)
 </aside>

 ## Installing Dartium

-You don’t usually need to do anything special to install Dartium: just unarchive the ZIP file.
+You don’t usually need to do anything special to install Dartium.
-If you want Dart Editor to launch a particular copy of Dartium, then put that copy inside the `dart-sdk` directory of your Dart Editor installation directory, replacing its original copy of Chromium.
+However, you may need to configure your IDE so that it can find Dartium.
+In WebStorm, for example, you can do this in **Preferences** > **Languages & Frameworks** > **Dart**.
+In the **Dartium path** field, type or browse to the location of the **Chromium** executable.

 <aside class="alert alert-info" markdown="1">
 **Note**: While this tool is _referred to_ as Dartium, the executable is named `Chromium`.
-In the Dart Editor bundle, it is located in the `chromium` directory.
 </aside>

 ## Launching Dartium

 To launch Dartium, navigate to its directory in your finder, and double-click the Chromium executable file.
-Or launch a web app in Dart Editor, or at the command line as described in [Using command-line flags](#using-command-line-flags).
+Or launch a web app from your IDE, or at the command line as described in [Using command-line flags](#using-command-line-flags).

 <aside class="alert alert-warning" markdown="1">